eugenp/tutorials/spring-security-modules/spring-security-web-persistence/README.md

-## Spring Security Persisted Remember Me
+## Spring Security Persistence

-This module contains articles about 'remember me' with Spring Security
+This module contains articles about persistence with Spring Security

 ### The Course